 4. Using Generic Copy

-Even though AdWords ’ new extended ad copy gives you more space to make your sales pitch – 60 characters for 02 headings and 80 characters for description, PPC ads, only give you a split second to attract the viewer’s attention enough to get them to click through to your site.
+Even though Google Ads ’ new extended ad copy gives you more space to make your sales pitch – 60 characters for 02 headings and 80 characters for description, PPC ads, only give you a split second to attract the viewer’s attention enough to get them to click through to your site.

 This is almost impossible, unless you’re leading with your unique sales proposition.